 Programs and Services

 Like all food banks, Mississippi Food Network relies on lots of people, places, and systems to get food to hungry people around the state.
-We partner with 430 agencies — including food pantries, soup kitchens, homeless shelters, churches, and other charities — to make that happen.
-Sixty percent of the product is picked up by those agencies at the MFN in Jackson.
-The other 40 percent is distributed by MFN’s 53-foot refrigerated trailer to centralized locations throughout the state.
+Our Emergency Food Program partners with 430 agencies— including food pantries, soup kitchens, homeless shelters, churches, and other charities — to make that happen.
+Sixty percent of the product is picked up by those agencies at Mississippi Food Network’s warehouse in Jackson.
+The other 40 percent is distributed through our rural delivery program to centralized locations throughout the state.

 This program is designed to meet the needs of hungry children at times when other resources are not available, such as weekends and school vacations.
 Backpacks are filled with food and snacks, and then discreetly distributed to children on the last day before a weekend or holiday vacation.
 The children are then assured of some proper nutrition while away from their meal programs at school.
-MFN provides backpack meals to 740 children via 14 participating sites in Hinds, Warren, Forrest, Lamar, Madison, Rankin and Oktibbeha counties.
+MFN provides approximately 1,500 backpack meals to children each week during the school year through our participating sites.

 After-School At-Risk Snack Program